 - Art Hotel Kyoto: A splurge on a cool modern room in the center of Kyoto. ¥16,072/night

-Cost of Food in Japan
+How Much is the Cost of Food in Japan?

+When figuring out your trip to Japan cost, don’t forget about food.
 In my opinion, the food in Japan is the best value.
 One can easily have a fantastic Japanese meal out for under ¥1000.
 I’m talking sushi, soba noodles, udon, ramen, yakitori – pretty much anyone should be able to fill themselves up on ¥1000.

 Of course, if you go to upscale restaurants or notable sushi restaurants with world-class chefs, your dining will cost you more.
 But if you want traditional and delicious Japanese cuisine, it can be done affordably.

 The only exception to this is fruits and western specialty items that you will find at grocery stores.
-Most fruit that I see in Japan is insanely expensive compared to North America.
+Most fruit I see in Japan is insanely expensive compared to North America.
 Bananas and apples, and frozen blueberries are among some of the cheapest fruits I can find.